Back

 3. How to take Diperam HCT

 Always take this medicine exactly as your doctor has told you.
-If you are not sure about something, ask your doctor.
-This will help you achieve the best results and reduce the risk of side effects.
+If you are not sure, ask your doctor.
+This will help you get the best results and reduce the risk of side effects.

 The usual dose of Diperam HCT is one tablet daily.

-- It is best to take the tablets at the same time each day.
-It's best in the morning.
+• It is best to take the tablets at the same time each day.
+It is best in the morning.

-Depending on how you respond to treatment, your doctor may suggest increasing or decreasing the dose.
+Depending on how you respond to treatment, your doctor may suggest increasing or decreasing your dose.

 Do not exceed the prescribed dose.

-If you have taken more Diperam HCT than you should
+If you take more Diperam HCT than you should

 If you accidentally take too many Diperam HCT tablets, contact your doctor immediately.
 You may need medical attention.